Reviews You Can Rely On

 Max Recommended Log Length 16"

 For those who want to experience a smoke-free fire without breaking the bank, the Surestove Smokeless is a great option.
-We were pleasantly surprised by how hot and consistent the Surestove burned during testing.
-While it may not trap smoke as well as more expensive options, it still maintains a relatively smokeless fire compared to traditional fire pits.
+Our lead tester, Kenji Mowrey, claimed he was “pleasantly surprised by how hot and consistent this pit burned during testing.”
+While it might not trap smoke as well as more expensive models like the Solo Stove Bonfire 2.0, it still maintains a relatively smokeless fire compared to traditional fire pits.
 The included stand is a nice touch and is a catch for ashes.
-We appreciated how light and easy it was to transport, making it an enticing option for traveling and camping.
+We appreciated how light and easy it was to transport during testing, making it an enticing option for traveling and camping.
 It is four pounds lighter than the Solo Stove, which we did notice when moving it around.

 Read more: Surestove Smokeless review